-Not everyone can have a happy ending in MLM and today, getting conversions is harder that ever as people are getting skeptical on both MLM and Online Marketing so imagine a company which is both in nature (ahem).
+Not everyone can have a happy ending in MLM and today, getting conversions is harder than ever as people are getting skeptical on both MLM and Online Marketing so imagine a company that is both in nature (ahem).

 Zukul doesn’t even cover much on the importance of building a website and it certainly doesn’t cover keywords and Search Engine Optimization which are all very important in helping you get passive income.

 A proper Online Business is one that Google loves and having your website on the first page of Google helps build more trust with your customers and visitors hence more sales.

 Sadly though, Zukul doesn’t cover this and compared to my top-ranked program, here’s how it looks like…

 When it comes to learning how to make money online, there are certainly better options out there.